 Examples of disagreement over a moral truth and how to resolve differences:

 To take an extreme example: During World War II, the Holocaust perpetrated by Nazis exterminated approximately six million Jews.
 They regarded it to be a great positive achievement because it helped increase the racial purity of the Aryan race.
-Near the end of the war, rather than divert effort from the Holocaust to the war effort, they did the reverse.
+The negative effects of the Holocaust on the Jews didn't really matter because they were considered to be an inferior race/ Near the end of the war, rather than divert effort from the Holocaust to the war effort, they did the reverse.
 Needless to say, most of the rest of the world regards the Holocaust -- and any other form of genocide -- to be a horrendous tragedy.

-Thus, the rightness or wrongness of an action or belief can be relative to the culture and to an individual person within the culture.
+Thus, the rightness or wrongness of an action or belief can differ among culture and between individual person within the culture.

 If you are looking for some method to evaluate different beliefs about morality, it would be necessary to create some sort of criterion with which one could judge whether a particular culture's belief or practice is good or bad.
 For example:

-One could take a vote.
+- One could take a vote.
 But this would only determine which point of view had the greater/greatest number of supporters.
 This is called the Tyranny of the Majority and was a major concern of the U.S. founding fathers.
-Prior to 2011, public opinion polls in the U.S. found that most U.S. adults opposed same-sex marriage.
+Prior to 2011, public opinion polls in the U.S. found that most U.S. adults opposed same-sex marriage, a.k.a. gay marriage.
 After 2011 most supported marriage equality.
 This has continued to the present time, with gradually increasing support.
-This raises two questions:
+This raises multiple questions, two of which are:

 - Whether fundamental human rights should be decided by majority vote.